Search Articles

 • Health Care Proxy.
 A health care proxy allows you to appoint someone else to act as your agent for medical decisions.
 It will ensure that your medical treatment instructions are carried out.
 Without a health care proxy, your doctor may be required to provide you with medical treatment that you would have refused if you were able to do so.
 Usually, the person who is appointed to act as your agent would confer with the doctors in person.
 That will likely be impossible during the coronavirus pandemic because family members often are not allowed in the hospital with sick patients.
 You need to make sure your health care proxy contains a provision that expressly authorizes electronic communication with your agent.

 Consult with your attorney to make sure these documents and your other estate planning documents express your wishes during this time.
-To find an attorney near you, click here
+Find an attorney near you today.

 Local Elder Law Attorneys in Your City